 So the choice is yours, try them all and see which works better for you.

-So now that you have your water ready to go, get your gelatin out.
-Store bought, unflavored or unscented, standard run-of-the-mill cooking gelatin is what you are looking for.
+Once you have your water ready to go, get your gelatin fining agent out.
+Store bought, unflavored, or unscented, standard run-of-the-mill cooking gelatin is what you are looking for.
 It is called Knox around here and you buy it in the grocery store.

-Take 1 tsp per 5 gallons of beer and dissolve it in the cup of water.
+Take 1 tsp per 5 gallons of beer and dissolve it in a cup of water.
 Make sure your cup and spoon are sanitized.